clickhereio/clickhereio.github.io/_posts/2015-08-13-indispensable-guide-to-using-calls-to-action.markdown

 ---
 layout: post
 title: "Indispensable Guide To Using Email Calls-To-Action"
-subtitle:   "When and how to use action buttons in your email campaigns"
+subtitle: When and how to use action buttons in your email campaigns
-date:       2015-08-13 12:00:00
+date: {}
-author:     "Fraz Ahmed"
+author: Fraz Ahmed
-header-img: "img/guide-to-calls-to-action.jpg"
+"header-img": "img/guide-to-calls-to-action.jpg"
+published: true
 ---

 <p>Every single email service provides CTR (Click-Through-Rate) analytics.
 Ever wonder why? </p>
 <p>Obviously, CTR is the single most important factor that determines the success of your email campaign.
 Without knowing your Click-Through Rate, you have no idea how effective your emails are performing.</p>